DIYgod/RSSHub/docs/en/joinus/quick-start.md

 ## Before you begin

-Making a new RSS feed is not difficult, but it requires some basic knowledge of Git, HTML, JavaScript, jQuery, and Node.js.
+Creating a new RSS feed is not difficult, but it does require some basic knowledge of Git, HTML, JavaScript, jQuery, and Node.js.
 If you are not familiar with these technologies, you can learn them first.

 If you don't know much about them but would like to learn them, here are some good resources: